next-page-tester/next-page-tester/README.md

 ### Error: Not implemented: window.scrollTo

 Next.js `Link` component invokes `window.scrollTo` on click which is not implemented in JSDOM environment.
-In order to fix the error you should provide [your own `window.scrollTo` mock](https://qiita.com/akameco/items/0edfdae02507204b24c8).
+In order to fix the error you should [set up your test environment](#set-up-your-test-environment) or provide [your own `window.scrollTo` mock](https://qiita.com/akameco/items/0edfdae02507204b24c8).

 ## Todo's